-The fiscal manager will generate financial reports as needed by staff and the board, but no less frequently than each quarter and year-end.
+The fiscal director will generate financial reports as needed by staff and the board, each month for the executive director and quarterly for the board of directors, annually for both the executive director and the board of directors.

-- 1. The fiscal manager will do a quarterly "mini-close" in the first month of the subsequent quarter: - February for November-January - May for February-April - August for May-July - 2.
-This mini-close will occur after all transactions of the previous quarter are entered and reconciled.
-The mini-close will include review of balance sheets and revenue and expenditure statements for each fund source and correcting any errors or inconsistencies revealed.
-Please see the year-end closing section for reporting associated with this activity. - 3.
-The fiscal manager will be responsible for preparation of quarterly balance sheets and revenue and expense statements for the executive director and Finance and Audit Committee after the quarterly mini-close (except for the final quarter which will be covered by the fiscal year-end reporting).
-The latest quarterly balance sheets and revenue and expense statements will be presented to the entire board at board meetings. - 4.
-The fiscal manager will provide programmatic/grant status financial reports for staff and the board as deemed appropriate by the executive director.
+- 1. The fiscal director will close each month by the end of the subsequent month. - 2.
+This close will occur after all transactions of the previous month are entered and reconciled. - 3.
+The monthly closing will include review of balance sheets and revenue and expenditure statements for each fund source and correcting any errors or inconsistencies revealed.
+Please see the year-end closing section for reporting associated with this activity. - 4.
+The fiscal director will be responsible for preparation of monthly cash flow statements, balance sheets, statements of activity (profit and loss) and budget to actual reports for the executive director. - 5.
+Quarterly the finance director will prepare balance sheets, budget to actual and statements of activity reports for the Finance and Audit Committee (except for the final quarter which will be covered by the fiscal year-end reporting).
+The latest quarterly balance sheets and revenue and expense statements will be presented to the entire board at board meetings. - 6.
+The fiscal director will provide programmatic/grant status financial reports for staff and the board as deemed appropriate by the executive director.